 This article explores self-esteem in child development and offers counselors, therapists, and parents tools to foster a sense of worth.

-Before you read on, you might like to download three Self-Compassion Exercises for free.
+Before you continue, you might like to download three Self-Compassion Exercises for free.
 These detailed, science-based exercises will not only help you increase the compassion and kindness you show yourself, but will also give you the tools to help your clients, students, or employees show more compassion to themselves.

 This article contains: